mukerjee/etalon/README.md

 4. Update the host information in etalon/etc/handles on your local machine.

+5. Enable ssh agent forwarding on your local machine (e.g., run ```ssh-add``` on your local machine).

-5. If not using the pre-made Etalon profile on Cloudlab, log into each node and install the reTCP kernel using ```etalon/bin/kernel_install.sh``` (The cloudlab profile has this already installed on the nodes).
+6. If not using the pre-made Etalon profile on Cloudlab, log into each node and install the reTCP kernel using ```etalon/bin/kernel_install.sh``` (The cloudlab profile has this already installed on the nodes).
 This script assumes there is an etalon repo in your home directory.

-6. Log into each node (after doing step 4, you can use the handles to log in, e.g., go to ```etalon/bin``` and type ```./s host1```, ```./s switch```, etc.):
+7. Log into each node (after doing step 4, you can use the handles to log in, e.g., go to ```etalon/bin``` and type ```./s host1```, ```./s switch```, etc.):

    - On the switch machine, run etalon/bin/switch_install.sh (either clone the